brianaung/nixos-config/docs/setup.md

 Run `nix run home-manager/master -- switch --flake .#default` to activate the home configurations.

-(Optional) Rebuild the system using my system configuration files using `make system FLAKE=default`.
+Rebuild the system with the extended system configuration using `make system FLAKE=default`.

 Finally `sudo reboot`.

 ## Setting up on Non-NixOS
 WIP

+## Display settings
+Use `xrandr` or `arandr` (gui) to configure the display settings as you wish.

+Then save the currently configured config by running `autorandr -s <name>`.
+This will save the current display config to `~/.config/autorandr/<name>/`.

+This config will now be automatically executed on startup.